-This guide provides instructions on how to create a Virtual Network using the guided wizards in VoltConsole.
-For more information on Volterra site, see Volterra Site.
+This guide provides instructions on how to create a Virtual Network using the guided wizard in VoltConsole.
+For more information on a Volterra Site, see Volterra Site.

-Two virtual networks can have overlapping ip address space.
-If two networks are connected directly then they will have to guarantee unique ip addressing.
+Two virtual networks can have overlapping IP address spaces.
+If two networks are connected directly, then they will have to guarantee unique IP addressing.

-A Virtual Network is also used to configure static routes, either to inject and advertise them via BGP or to statically route to specific networks from this Virtual Network.
+A Virtual Network is also used to configure static routes, either to inject and advertise them via Border Gateway Protocol (BGP), or to statically route to specific networks from this Virtual Network.

-Using the instructions provided in this guide, you will be able to create a Virtual Network and setup a static route from this network.
+Using the instructions provided in this guide, you can create a Virtual Network and set up a static route from this network.

 The following video shows the virtual network configuration:

 Create a Virtual Network